 Fur-Get-Me-Knot is a non-profit organisation (NPO) formally founded in November 2018, but the existing team has been operating since June 2014.
 Our team is a small group of volunteers who rely on donations to do our work in the Westlake community of Cape Town, South Africa.
 We are supported by various other Non-Profit Organisations as well as the general public.

 Our main mission is to assist the animals of Westlake.
 We focus mainly on the dogs and cats that suffer from abuse, burns, parasites, starvation, dogfighting, neglect, and over breeding.
-During 2018, we have sterilised 46 dogs and 22 cats as well as vaccinated 201 dogs and 75 cats.
+During 2022, we have sterilised 71 dogs and 47 cats as well as vaccinated 326 dogs and 161 cats.
+We have microchipped 100 animals too.

 The support we provide:

 We strive to improve the quality of life for animals in the area that we operate by educating their owners on the correct care, of feeding and making water available and health care (including de-worming, dipping against ticks/fleas, vaccinating and sterilising).

 We dress wounds, take animals to vets where needed, tend to fly eaten raw ears, etc.